Myfanwy Evans, Frank Lutz, Bernd Sturmfels

 Practically, the study will be based around a particular set of basic material structures, namely vertices and edges connected in three-dimensional space.
 A given graph can be embedded into space in many ways.
 For each embedding, the mechanisms of the structure can be computed, but finding an embedding (or all embeddings) with specific properties is more difficult.
 The configuration space of these structures quickly becomes high-dimensional, and the configurations satisfying a specific property typically form a set with interesting geometry within this high-dimensional space.
 For example, configurations which admit nonnegative stresses on the edges that cancel at every vertex of the structure form an algebraic variety defined by (many) maximal minors of a rectangular incidence matrix.
 The emphasis is on the commonality of physical ideas of the structures alongside the algebraic varieties that parametrize the spatial realizations of the structure.

-The article Epsilon local rigidity and numerical algebraic geometry explores the idea that although it is often difficult to certify that a given configuration is an isolated point on the real algebraic set described by the edge constraints of a bar-and-joint framework, it is possible to decide whether the connected component of that point lies entirely within a sphere of small radius.
-In this case we conclude that if the framework can flex, it cannot flex too far. https://arxiv.org/abs/2002.06154
+Second, the article Epsilon local rigidity and numerical algebraic geometry (to appear in Journal of Algebra and its Applications) explores the idea that although it is often difficult to certify that a given configuration is an isolated point on the real algebraic set described by the edge constraints of a bar-and-joint framework, it is possible to decide whether the connected component of that point lies entirely within a sphere of small radius.
+In this case we conclude that if the framework can flex, it cannot flex too far.
+See https://arxiv.org/abs/2002.06154 and https://www.worldscientific.com/doi/abs/10.1142/S0219498822500098.

 Please insert any kind of pictures (photos, diagramms, simulations, graphics) related to the project in the above right field (Image with Text), by choosing the green plus image on top of the text editor.
 (You will be directed to the media library where you can add new files.)